 Plugin System

-Maho Storefront has a plugin architecture that lets extensions add UI components, Stimulus controllers, and SDK scripts without modifying any core files.
+Maho Storefront has a plugin architecture that lets extensions add functionality — UI components, Stimulus controllers, SDK scripts, server routes, and data-sync hooks — without living in the core.
 This means:

 - Upgrading the storefront core never conflicts with your plugins